Ian Hunt

 What is SC Clearance?

-Security Check clearance is a UK confidentiality accreditation, designed to safeguard national interests and control access to information which the government deems sensitive.
+Security clearance is a UK confidentiality accreditation, designed to safeguard national interests and control access to information which the government deems sensitive.
 SC clearance enables individuals to access confidential information classified as ‘SECRET’ or above.

 The clearance process involves a thorough vetting process, including a background investigation, questionnaire, and interview to determine an individual’s eligibility.